Powder coating: Powder application processes

+The Tribo powder coating gun, is the purest form of electro static powder charging.
+It charges the powder using friction, eliminating the issues caused by the Faraday’s cage effect occurs while spraying with Corona guns.
+Hence used to coat the most complex shapes perfectly.

 The most common way of applying the powder coating to metal objects is to spray the powder using an electrostatic gun, or corona gun.
 The gun imparts a negative charge to the powder, which is then sprayed towards the grounded object by mechanical or compressed air spraying and then accelerated toward the workpiece by the powerful electrostatic charge.
 There is a wide variety of spray nozzles available for use in electrostatic coating.
 The type of nozzle used will depend on the shape of the workpiece to be painted and the consistency of the paint.
 The object is then heated, and the powder melts into a uniform film, and is then cooled to form a hard coating.
 It is also common to heat the metal first and then spray the powder onto the hot substrate.
 Preheating can help to achieve a more uniform finish but can also create other problems, such as runs caused by excess powder.

 Another type of gun is called a tribo gun, which charges the powder by the triboelectric.
 In this case, the powder picks up a positive charge while rubbing along the wall of a Teflon tube inside the barrel of the gun.
 These charged powder particles then adhere to the grounded substrate.
 Using a tribo gun requires a different formulation of powder than the more common corona guns.
 Tribo guns are not subject to some of the problems associated with corona guns, however, such as back-ionization and the Faraday cage effect.

 Powder can also be applied using specifically adapted electrostatic discs.

 Another method of applying powder coating, named as the fluidized bed method, is by heating the substrate and then dipping it into an aerated, powder-filled bed.
 The powder sticks and melts to the hot object.
 Further heating is usually required to finish curing the coating.
 This method is generally used when the desired thickness of coating is to exceed 300 micrometres.
 This is how most dishwasher racks are coated.